What Is BOTOX ® Used For?

 Botulinum products were originally intended for the treatment of blepharospasm (eye spasm).
-However, BOTOX was approved in 2002 for cosmetic applications to improve the look of fine lines and superficial wrinkles caused by everyday facial expressions like smiling, frowning, or squinting by prohibiting these movements.
-Doctors can use Xeomin off-label to treat the same facial lines treated by Botox, including frown lines, crow’s feet, and forehead wrinkles.
+Then in 2002, BOTOX was approved for cosmetic applications to improve the look of fine lines and superficial wrinkles caused from every day facial expressions like smiling, frowning or squinting by prohibiting these movements.
 If you find that the early signs of aging are becoming apparent or if your facial expressions are causing premature wrinkles to appear, then botulinum products may be for you.

-They are also used in the prevention or smoothing of wrinkles, by prohibiting you from making the facial gestures that cause wrinkles.
+They also prohibit you from making the facial gestures that cause wrinkles, preventing and smoothing out wrinkles.
 They may not completely remove a static wrinkle.
 They only disallow you from furrowing your brow or squinting a certain part around your eye.
 If your wrinkles are static, then it may lessen them a bit.
 However, if your wrinkles are superficial it can smooth it considerably so that it appears that they have been removed.

 How Does It Work?

-Warning: Pregnant women must not receive injections of BOTOX® due to the possible crossing of the placenta.
+Warning: Pregnant women must not receive injections of BOTOX ® due to possible crossing of the placenta.